XenonPy/griddy/README.md

 # griddy
-Griddy is a modern React not-just-grid system.
+Griddy is a React 3x3 grid.
+No features, just a grid.